zaczap/bios201/Workshop2/README.md

 forwarding".
 Then press the "Open" button to open an SSH connection with X11 forwarding, used for showing graphical interfaces over a remote connection.

+If you are using a Mac, you need to have [XQuartz](https://www.xquartz.org/) installed.
+You may need to restart your computer after installing XQuartz for it to work.

 Then we want to launch IGV.
 To do this on corn, open **a new terminal window** and `ssh` again, this time providing -X. Then run through the remaining [setup